This is a super common issue and many women are hesitant to discuss just what goes on and how to take care of things.

 There are several different options for taking care of the flow.
 Tampons and pads, of course, and either of these will need to be carried out, not buried or left in a privy.
 Animals can dig them up and they do not biodegrade, even when buried.
 When they are left in privies, someone else has to come along and fish them out and carry them out for you.
 So, be a better person than that.

 To carry used hygiene products for several days, place them in a plastic ziplock bag.
 Many women either buy a dark colored bag or cover a gallon size bag with tape to keep the contents out of sight.
 You could also use dog waste bags-they are small, lightweight and already colored to disguise contents.
 Get past the ‘dog poop’ connotation, as long as they work for what you need, they are what you need.
-A small amount of bleach or baking soda will keep the smell minimal.
+A small amount of bleach on a cotton ball or gauze square or a tablespoon of baking soda will keep the smell minimal.
 This will have to go in your bear bag at night if you are in bear country!

-Another option is sea sponges, which are used like tampons and must be squeezed out and rinsed, but can be reused and don’t create waste to carry.
-But the most popular option is a cup, there are several brands, that is inserted and placed against the cervix to catch the flow.
+Another option is a sea sponge, which is inserted like a tampon and must be squeezed out and rinsed but can be reused and doesn’t create waste to carry.
+The most popular option is a cup that is inserted and placed against the cervix to catch the flow.
 A few times a day, it’s removed, emptied, rinsed and replaced.
 This, as well as the cleaning of the sponge, needs to be done with clean hands over a cathole and the fluids buried.
+After washing up beforehand, leave the containers out and open to minimize how much handling is required to wash up afterward.

 A final option for dealing with it is to not deal with it.
 If you know you will be on a trail for several months, talk to your gynecologist about birth control options that lessen or stop your monthly cycle, remember there are low-hormonal options like the IUD.
 This may be particularly good for women with irregular periods, very heavy flow, who tend to get migraines or have very bad cramps, all of which can wreck your fun!